jpillora/xdomain/README.md

   ```

+Demo
+---

+http://xdomain.jpillora.com/

 Limitations
 ---
-* IE6/7 Not supported yet
-* Functions are removed from the ajax response
+* Functions like are removed from the ajax response

-Demos
----

-http://xdomain.jpillora.com/

 API
 ---

 ## `$.xdomain`(`object`)

-Method to white list master and slave domains
+A domain manifest representing whitelisted master and slave domains.
+See examples above.

 Conceptual Overview
 ---